 Model UN conferences do not necessarily have to be expensive.
-Local conferences hosted by high schools are usually $5-$30 per students.
+Local conferences hosted by high schools are usually $5-$30 per student.
 Even large conferences hosted by leading universities rarely top $95 per student.

 Model UN gets expensive because of the costs associated with travel and lodging for multi-day conferences.
-Unfortunately, there is little conference hosts can do to offset the expenses associated with staying at conference hotels such as Marriott, Sheraton, and Hilton.
+Unfortunately, conference hosts can’t do much to offset the expenses associated with staying at conference hotels such as Marriott, Sheraton, and Hilton.